 Similar procedures as defined under clause 10.1.2.8 (Dual Connectivity operation) in TS 36.300 [2] apply for MR-DC.

 Similar CHO principles as defined in TS 36.300 [2] and TS 38.300 [3] apply for the Conditional PSCell Change and Conditional PSCell Addition in MR-DC.

+Similar LTM principles as defined in TS 38.300 [3] apply for MCG LTM and SCG LTM in NR-DC.
+MCG LTM with SCG release and MCG LTM without SCG change are supported.
+LTM for simultaneous PCell and PSCell change is not supported.

 Conditional PSCell Change and conditional PSCell addition are not supported for the MR-DC options NE-DC and NGEN-DC.

+Subsequent CPAC is only supported for NR-DC.

-Configuration of a deactivated SCG in a conditional configuration, configuration of CPC while the SCG is deactivated and SCG deactivation while CPC is configured are not supported.
+Configuration of a deactivated SCG in a conditional configuration, configuration of CPC (or subsequent CPAC) while the SCG is deactivated and SCG deactivation while CPC (or subsequent CPAC) is configured are not supported.

 In MR-DC, CHO is supported in Master Node to eNB/gNB Change procedure and Conditional Handover with Secondary Node procedure.

 10.3 Secondary Node Modification (MN/SN initiated)